“Have you reckon’d

 waiting for bugs

-to traverse my body
+to traverse my limbs

 to feel their tiny rapid tread